 Some domestic shorthairs may have purebred genes in their ancestry, which may or may not be evident.
-However it is less common than in dogs, especially now when breeders are very strict about desexing non-breeding cats before they go to their new home.
+However, it is less common than in dogs, especially now when breeders are very strict about desexing non-breeding cats before they go to their new home.

 Every imaginable coat colour can be found in domestic shorthairs.
-Common colours and patterns found in domestics include black, tuxedo, silver tabby, ginger, ginger, ginger and white, calico, blue, blue and white and white.
+Common colours and patterns found in domestics include black, pointed, tuxedo, silver tabby, ginger, ginger, ginger and white, calico, blue, blue and white and white.

 Domestic cats can also have any eye colour including blue, copper, green, yellow and even odd eyes such as one blue, one green.